pvermeulen-pivotal/datatx-geode-jmx-monitor/README.md

 ## Client Commands

-1. Reload - This command will reload the excluded message file to pick up new message exclusions.
+1. RELOAD - This command will reload the excluded message file to pick up new message exclusions.
 The execludedMessages.xml file in the Geode/GemFire JMX monitor will need to be modified in the contqainer (if Docker container is used)
-2. Status - Provides the status of the monitor and if the monitor is connected to Geode/GemFire locator(s).
+2. STATUS - Provides the status of the monitor and if the monitor is connected to Geode/GemFire locator(s).
-3. Shutdown - Shutdown the Geode/GemFire JMX monitor
+3. SHUTDOWN - Shutdown the Geode/GemFire JMX monitor
+4. BLOCK - This command will block alerts for a cluster member.
+The format of this command is BLOCK|[Member Name]
+5. UNBLOCK - This command will unblock alerts for a cluster member.
+The format of this command is UNBLOCK|[Member Name]

 ### Client Command Example
 java -cp datatx-geode-jmx-monitor-1.0.0.jar util.geode.monitor.client.MonitorCommand -h localhost -p 1099 -c status